GoogleChrome/chrome-extensions-samples/api-samples/favicon/README.md

 ## Overview

-The extension uses `chrome.runtime.getURL('/_favicon/')` to create a fully-qualified URL pointing to the "\_favicon/" folder.
+The extension calls `chrome.runtime.getURL('/_favicon/')` to create a fully-qualified URL pointing to the "\_favicon/" folder.
 Then it returns a new string representing the URL with several query parameters.
 Finally, the extension appends the image to the body of the extension popup.

 ## Running this extension